Skip to content

 10000000000000000000

-If the ledger is a testnet with a faucet url, you can get funds using the faucet:
+If the ledger is a testnet with a faucet URL, you can get funds using the faucet:

 >>> faucet.get_wealth(wallets['alice'])

-Dynamic Methods
+Dynamic methods

 Jenesis also attaches the contract query, execution and deploy messages as dynamic methods.

-For example, the following query
+For instance, the following query:

 >>> token_1.query({"balance": {"address": str(wallet.address())}}))

-can also be run with:
+can also be run as follows:

 >>> token_1.balance(address=str(wallet.address()))